Sustainability and Social Responsibility

 Inclusion, Diversity, Equality and Accessibility (IDEA)

 We advocate for organisations and initiatives that help productions build diverse crews and promote accessibility and inclusivity.
-This includes supporting initiatives such as the TV Access Project and encouraging the adoption of the BFI’s Diversity Standards, which focus on addressing underrepresentation on screen, behind the camera and in audiences.
-The British Film Commission also champions IDEA through targeted funding support for initiatives as well as through partnerships with specialist organisations across the UK.
+The BFC is an official partner of the TV Access Project and actively contributes to the initiative’s various working groups.
+We also encourage the adoption of the BFI’s Diversity Standards, which focus on addressing underrepresentation on screen, behind the camera and in audiences.

 Environmental Sustainability